JacopoBusatto/argo-bvp-trajectory/README.md

     dr/dt = v
     dv/dt = a(t, r, v)

-where:
-- r(t) is the position vector (x, y, z)
-- v(t) is the velocity vector
-- a(t, r, v) is a prescribed acceleration model

-This is implemented as a discrete-time integrator on an arbitrary time grid `t` (assumed strictly increasing).
+The integration is implemented on an arbitrary time grid t (strictly increasing).
+We also provide a simple BVP solver via shooting on the unknown initial velocity v0, typically in the horizontal plane (XY).

 ------------------------------------------------------------